As we get ready for cooler temperatures and earlier evenings, we tend to transition our wardrobes, but what about our window treatments?

 Top down/bottom up shades are a functional option that allows the shade to be raised up from the bottom, or lowered down from the top.
 These versatile window shades are great additions to rooms where you may need light control, but you don’t want to block the entire window.
 Since these shades raise and lower independently, you can decide which portion of the window needs to be covered and which part can stay open.

 When it comes to functional window treatments, operation is key!
 A window treatment that can not be easily opened or closed is not serving its full purpose.
 Adding motorization to any functional window treatment gives you complete control simply with the press of a button.
-And integrating motorized window treatments with a connected home system increases that control even further!
+And integrating motorized window treatments with a smart home system increases that control even further!
 Now, window treatments can be programmed to open and close with a voice command, on a preset schedule, or even remotely when you are away.

 Layering Your Custom Window Treatments